Hydrogeology Field Course

 WMU geologists are outstanding in the field.

 The Hydrogeology Field Course offered by the Department of Geological and Environmental Sciences at Western Michigan University is one of very few hydro-technical programs in the United States.
 The program, developed in 1987, is directed by Tom Howe and Dr. Matt Reeves.
-This applied course has trained hundreds of students from around the nation and abroad.
-The Hydrogeology Field Course teaches the following skills: aquifer testing, environmental surface geophysics, groundwater sampling and monitoring, HAZWOPER training, remediation and well drilling and installation.
-The majority of the geophysical testing, field work and training for this course is conducted at the Asylum Lake research and training site, which was developed to provide advanced field work and hands-on experience.
+This applied course has trained more than a thousand students from around the nation and abroad.
+The Hydrogeology Field Course is taught as one-week, one-credit courses in the following disciplines: aquifer testing, environmental surface geophysics, groundwater sampling and monitoring, HAZWOPER training, environmental remediation and well drilling and installation.
+Much of the geophysical testing, field work and training for this course is conducted at the Asylum Lake research and training site, which was developed to provide advanced field work and hands-on experience for our students.

 Summer II Semester

-• GEOS 5280 - Principles and Practices of Groundwater Sampling and Monitoring: July 31-Aug.
-5
+• GEOS 5280 - Principles and Practices of Groundwater Sampling and Monitoring: July 29-Aug.
+3

 Registration for the HFC will begin on Jan.
-1, 2023 and remain open until full.
-Those persons wishing to apply earlier than Jan.
-1, 2023 may do so, but applications will not begin to be reviewed and processed until that date.
-The courses usually fill up quickly so the earlier you complete your registration the better chance you will have of securing a spot in the course.
-Enrollment is limited to qualified applicants with preference to those whom apply first and/or apply for multiple weeks.
+1, 2024 and remain open until full.
+Those persons wishing to apply earlier may do so, but applications will not begin to be reviewed and processed until that date.
+The courses usually fill up quickly so the earlier one completes the registration the better chance they will have of securing a spot in the course.
+Enrollment is limited to qualified applicants with preference to those whom apply first and/or for multiple weeks.
 Places will be filled in the order in which registration fees and completed applications are received.
+Please visit our registration page linked below to view the process for applying to WMU and to the Hydrogeology Field Course.

 Note: International students are required to enroll in consecutive module blocks, e.g., Modules 1 through 3, Modules 1 through 6.